Billionaire Profile

 Philanthropy

-Cook and his wife, Signe Ostby, established the Valhalla Foundation.
-The Valhalla Foundation funds early childhood development, K12 education, medical research and talent, environmental innovation, data literacy, and collaborative philanthropy.
-Cook and Ostby have given at least $700 million to philanthropy groups through personal donations and the Valhalla Foundation.
-They are also part of The Giving Pledge, committing to donate the majority of their wealth to philanthropy.
+Cook and his wife, Signe Ostby, founded the Valhalla Foundation, which supports early childhood development, K12 education, medical research, and other initiatives.
+The foundation has assets worth $348 million.
+Cook is also a member of The Giving Pledge, committing to donate a majority of their wealth to philanthropic causes.

 Career Milestones